johnperry-math/AoC2018/README.md

     once it arrives at line 3 (the inner loop) and to find the sum based on the largest number it finds in some register, which might be any different register.

+### Day 20: A Regular Map

+While you wasted time with your time-travel device, the elves built a huge maze around you.
+Of course they don't give you a map; they give you a regular expression that tells you how to get around the map.

+1. Determine the maximal shortest distance to a room; that is, the largest number of steps required to reach a room.
+1. Determine how many rooms require at least 1000 steps to reach.

+#### Tools

+* Only the ability to abandon an approach that seemed overwrought or incorrect.
+* **Twice.**

+#### Experience

+To start with, this is a curious puzzle, in that
+* Part 2 is a lot easier than Part 1, and arguably should have come first; and
+* the examples leave out a case where the empty option leads to a longer path!

+Still, I worked that out on my own and found a fix, so I'm pretty pleased.

+On my first attempt, I thought I'd make use of Ada's `Multiway_Trees` to set up a precise representation of the map in memory.
+But the more I worked on that, the more I thought that I was probably wasting my time.
+After all, I could do all the examples by hand, and could imagine an algorithm that would replicate exactly what I was doing.

+So I abandoned that approach and set about implementing that algorithm, which simply tries to identify the longest path.
+I made one small mistake the first time, and that led to too large an answer.
+I debugged the path-following logic using the examples, but even with that worked out, the answer was now too _small_.
+Rereading the problem and thinking about the possibilities, I realized that by ignoring the lengths of paths that backtrack on themselves, I was overlooking the possibility that a room at the end of such a path could be the furthest.

+So I abandoned _that_ approach and implemented a new one that keeps track of the room(s) it passes through, recording in a `Hashed_Map` the shortest distance required to reach that room.
+That gave me the correct answer!

+Then I realized that a slight tweaking of the second approach should in fact still work, and since I rather like that approach better, I went ahead and made the tweak.
+Unfortunately, it didn't work, so I abandoned it again.

 ## Days I completed only after doing the example first